azerion/gamedock-sdk/docs/unityEditorMode.md

 * Event Tracking

 > [!DANGER]
-> The Unity Editor implementation of Gamedock does not support offline functionality (the Android and iOS one do).
+> The Unity Editor implementation of Gamedock does not support offline functionality (the Android and iOS ones do).

-## Configuring the Unity Editor
+### Configuring the Unity Editor

 The Gamedock SDK Unity Plugin has two main places where configuration can be done within Unity: